 So, whatever form of legal help you seek out, it is important that you understand how to choose a lawyer.
 Here are tips, suggestions, and methods for how to choose a lawyer:

 The best way to save yourself time and energy is to know what kind of attorney you need.
 Do you need an attorney for a child custody case?
-Maybe you were charged with a DWI or DUI and require a traffic or criminal defense lawyer.
+Maybe you were charged with a DWI or DUI and require a lenoir traffic lawyer.
 Considering the purchase of real estate and making sure everything regarding the property is on the level?
 Each of these legal situations requires a different kind of attorney.
 Your best option is to find someone who dedicates a significant amount, if not a majority, of their time to the law in question.

 Once you know what kind of attorney you need, it becomes much easier to narrow your list of possible candidates and law firms.